robmarkcole/fire-detection-from-images/README.md

 # fire-detection-from-images
-Detect fire in images using neural nets
+Detect fire in images using neural nets.

+The purpose of this repo is to first identify relevant datasets and publications, then demonstrate a state of the art model published alongside the dataset.

 ## Articles & repos
 * [Fire and smoke detection with Keras and Deep Learning by pyimagesearch](https://www.pyimagesearch.com/2019/11/18/fire-and-smoke-detection-with-keras-and-deep-learning/) - dataset collected by scraping Google images (provides link to dataset with  1315 fire images), binary Fire/Non-fire classification with tf2 & keras sequential CNN, achieve 92% accuracy, concludes that better datasets are required